New research: World fails in climate education despite urgent need to act

 Countries are also not paying attention to the need to strengthen education systems to face the climate crisis:

-- Only one NDC (Cambodia) specifies that more funding needs to be directed to the education system.
+- Only two NDCs (Cambodia and Myanmar) specify that more funding needs to be directed to the education system.

-- While 6 NDCs point to the need to invest in teacher training, only one NDC calls for continued professional development opportunities that meet teachers’ needs as they prepare learners to face one of the greatest existential threats of our time.
+- While 9 NDCs point to the need to invest in teacher training, only one NDC (Dominican Republic) calls for continued professional development opportunities that meet teachers’ needs as they prepare learners to face one of the greatest existential threats of our time.